gu-fan/riv.vim/README.rst

   + `RivTodoType1` `<C-E>e1`... `RivTodoType4` `<C-E>e4` to change the keyword group.
   + `RivTodoAsk` `<C-E>e`` will show an keyword group list to choose.

+* Helpers:

-* Helpers: A smalle window to show something of the project.
+  A window to show something of the project.

-  + Todo Helper: You can check and jump to your All/Todo/Done todo items of the project.
+  + Todo Helper: Check and jump to your All/Todo/Done todo items of the project.

     `:RivTodoHelper` or '<C-E>ht'

+    Inside the window , you can use '/' to search , '<Enter>' to jump to. '<Esc>/q' to quit.

-* Miscs : Create sections, lists, links ,
+* Miscs :

+  Create sections, lists, links , and other stuffs.
-  and other stuffs easier with short command.

   + Create Section Title: